Soumodeep23/Meditracker/README.md

 ---

-## Demo Video Script

-1. **Introduction:**
-   - Briefly introduce MediTracker and its purpose.
-2. **User Registration & Login:**
-   - Show the registration and login process.
-3. **Adding Medicines:**
-   - Demonstrate adding a new medicine with schedule and dosage.
-4. **Medicine List & Deletion:**
-   - Show the Home page with the list of medicines and the delete button.
-5. **SMS Notification:**
-   - Explain how SMS reminders are sent (show logs or phone if possible).
-6. **Profile & Logout:**
-   - Show user profile and logout.
-7. **Conclusion:**
-   - Summarize features and thank viewers.

----

 ## Notes & Limitations

 - **Twilio Trial:** SMS can only be sent to verified numbers on a Twilio trial account.